pezkuwichain/pezkuwi-sdk/cumulus/xcm/xcm-emulator/README.md

 ## Alternatives

-If you just wish to test execution of various XCM instructions against the XCM VM then the `xcm-simulator` (in the Polkadot repo) is the perfect tool for this.
+If you just wish to test execution of various XCM instructions against the XCM VM then the `xcm-simulator` (in the Pezkuwi repo) is the perfect tool for this.